-With a very short career, the band founded by Ian Curtis (vocals, guitar), Peter Hook (bass), Bernard Sumner (guitar) and Stephen Morris (drums), took elements of the punk scene, glam rock, German krautrock, and psychedelic rock.
+With a very short career, the band founded by Ian Curtis (vocals, guitar), Peter Hook (bass), Bernard Sumner (guitar), and Stephen Morris (drums), took elements of the punk scene, glam rock, German krautrock, and psychedelic rock.

 Which were Joy Division’s influences?

-We will summarize here the influences of Joy Division in terms of punk, krautrock, ambient and psychedelic rock:
+We will summarize here the influences of Joy Division in terms of punk, krautrock, ambient, and psychedelic rock:

 But the fast pace didn’t just come from punk rock.
 Pioneering electronic music groups such as Kraftwerk and Neu! also made use of accelerated rhythms (“motorik”) with technological additions that would set precedents for electronic music.
 It is worth noting that the album Trans Europe Express (1976) by Kraftwerk was broadcasted in venues before some Joy Division shows, by Ian Curtis request.
 Within the German avant-garde krautrock, the members of Joy Division have also mentioned the band Can, with their classic album Tago Mago (1971).